CleverCloud/doc.clever-cloud.com/commons/addons/mongodb.md

 ## About Free Dababases

-Free plans are meant for tests and development usage only.
-Using these databases in production is not recomanded, because actual performances may vary depending on the global cluster's usage.
-Also, before switching to production, consider to upgrade to a dedicated database for better performances.
+Free plans are recommended for test and development usage only.
+Using these databases in production is not recommended, because performances may vary depending on the global usage of the cluster.
+Therefore, before switching to production, consider upgrading to a dedicated database for better performances.

 ### Important Note About Fair Use on Free Databases

-Heavy usage of free databases may impact the shared cluster they rely upon, degrading performance of other shared databases.
-To that extent, we reserve ourselves the right to disconnect databases making a high usage, **above 15 operations/seconds**, if no answer is received from you after a first notice.
+Heavy usage of free databases may impact the shared cluster they rely upon.
+It will degrade performances of the other databases.
+To that extent, *above 15 operations/second*, we reserve ourselves the right to disconnect your databases.
+This will however happen after making contact with your teams.

 ## Daily Backups and Retention

 By default, Clever Cloud perfoms a free backup every day, with a retention of seven days.
-Each backups can be found in the add-on dashbaord in the web console, along with the credentials.
+Each backup can be found in the add-on dashboard in the web console, along with the credentials.

 ## Database Migration Process

-The migration process is pretty much the same for each of theses cases:
+The migration process is pretty much the same for each of these cases:

 - migrating from a Clever Cloud shared database to a dedicated one
 - migrating from an external database to a Clever Cloud one
 - migrating between Clever Cloud Databases

-The process consists in tree steps:
+The process consists in three steps:

 1. First, perform a backup and download it, either with the Clever Cloud add-on dasbhboard or the `mongodump` command from your workstation.
 2. Install `mongorestore` (a tool comming with [MongoDB](https://docs.mongodb.com/manual/administration/install-community/))